MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-centric-management.md

    * Available to specific users and groups: List of apps that are selectively allowed for at least one org user or a supported group.
    * Available to no one: List of apps that nobody in the org can use.

 1. In each tab, you can modify the app availability to one of the [three app availability types](#how-is-app-centric-management-different-than-permission-policy), as necessary.
-The apps that aren't present in any of the selected policies appear in the **Available to specific users and groups** tab.
-You must assign such apps to one or more users or groups before you can proceed.
-The existing user assignments from app permission policies aren't transferred and aren't applicable here.
+Edit availability option appears in **Available to specific users and groups** tab if the app availability is not clear and admin input is needed to proceed.
+It is because the apps aren't present in the policies that you selected to migrate, so the app availability isn't clear.
+You must assign such apps to before you can proceed.

     :::image type="content" source="media/acm-migration-availability.png" alt-text="Screenshot showing three tabs during migration that help you review and modify the app availability.":::

    > [!TIP]
-   > If you see almost all the apps as available to specific users and groups, you likely have policies that have conflicting apps availability.
-For example, a policy that allows all apps and another policy that blocks all apps.
-In such a scenario, we recommend that you uncheck the policy that leads to a conflict and select the apps that are in use from the list.
+   > If you see that many apps in this tab, you likely have policies that have conflicting apps availability.
+For example, a policy that allows many apps and another policy that blocks the same apps.
+In such a scenario, we recommend that you uncheck the policy that leads to a conflict or you edit the availability in this tab.

 1. You can validate the changes on a per-app or a per-user basis.
 Select a tab and type the name of the app or the user.